Bible Study Series: Daniel, Babylon and the End Times

 That nothing more is now reported of Nebuchadnezzar, that the last which we hear of him in Scripture is his acknowledgment of the Most High, is also not without meaning.
 It foreshadows the universal acknowledgment of God in the kingdom which the God of heaven will set up, when the stone fills as the mountain the whole earth.

-[2] ↩ But thankfully there can be something new under the Son!
+But thankfully there can be something new under the Son!
 Only in Christ are things made new.
 As Larry Norman used to sing: 'Unless JC sets you free, everything remains the same.
-We are what we are until the day that we die.'
+We are what we are until the day that we die.

-[3] ↩ According to the note in my bible, the king's illness has a name - It's called Boanthropy and it means that you imagine yourself to be an animal and act accordingly.
+As mentioned in the last study, according to the note in my bible, the king's illness has a name - It's called Boanthropy and it means that you imagine yourself to be an animal and act accordingly.
 You may want to note it down cos I'm kind of thinking that you don't want to catch this one!